When should I get tested for COVID-19?

 Sf.gov states that individuals should get tested when:

-- You’ve had close contact with someone who has COVID-19, test 5 days after your exposure.
+- Test 3 to 5 days after your exposure.
 Testing earlier to find out if you’re positive is optional.

-- Asked by your school, workplace, doctor, or the Department Public of Health
+- Also get tested when asked by your school, workplace, doctor, or the Department Public of Health.

 It might also be helpful to get tested: